-A Novel Approach for the Identification of Chronic Alcoholics using ECG Signals
+A Novel Approach for the Identification of Chronic alcohol use using ECG Signals

-Rakshith Vishwanatha, Apoorv Vatsal, Akarsh N. Kolekar , Arjun Krishnamurthy , Pratima Murthy *,B. Niranjana Krupa
+Rakshith Vishwanatha, Apoorv Vatsal, Akarsh N. Kolekar , Arjun Krishnamurthy , Pratima Murthy *, Vedamurthachar A B. Niranjana Krupa

 Dept. of Electronics and Communication PES University Bengaluru, India

-*Center for addiction Medicine, NIMHANS, Bangalore
+*Center for Addiction Medicine, NIMHANS, Bangalore

 Abstract—Several medical studies reveal alcohol consumption has pronounced effects on the heart rate variability (HRV) of the consumer.
-In this article, electrocardiogram (ECG) samples of chronically alcoholic subjects and normative subjects are collected for HRV analysis and feature extraction.
-Machine learning algorithms to classify subjects into alcoholic or normative classes use the features extracted.
+In this article, electrocardiogram (ECG) samples of subjects with alcohol dependence and normative subjects are collected for HRV analysis and feature extraction.
+Machine learning algorithms to classify subjects into chronic alcohol users or normative classes use the features extracted.
 For this classification problem, Support Vector Machines (SVM) and Extreme Learning Machines (ELM) have been trained, and their performance has been compared.
 While time domain, frequency domain and non-linear features are generally extracted from ECG signals for HRV analysis, in this study a new set of features obtained from Autoregressive Modelling (using Exogenous Inputs) have also been used to improve the accuracy of the algorithms being trained.
 An accuracy >80% was achieved by SVM and ELM without the use of ARX coefficients, while an accuracy >85% was achieved by both classifiers when ARX coefficients were included in the feature set.

 Keywords— Electrocardiogram, Heart Rate Variability, Support Vector Machine, Extreme Learning Machine, Autoregressive Modelling with Exogenous Input